25 Oct Caffeine

 Caffeine is one of several compounds that are naturally occurring stimulants in certain foods and beverages.
-Caffeine is found naturally and as an additive in coffee, tea, cola, certain soft drinks, and some pain relieving and migraine abortive medications.
+It is found naturally and as an additive in coffee, tea, cola, certain soft drinks, and some pain relieving and migraine abortive medications.

 Caffeine is a mild vasoconstrictor and stimulant and has been shown to be useful in pain and anti-migraine medications.
 Because of a paradoxical phenomenon known as caffeine rebound, headache patients should refrain from excessive daily use.
 Most headache sufferers can consume up to 200 mg. per day.
 However, some patients with frequent headaches should avoid its daily use completely.